aws-samples/amazon-personalize-live-event-contextualization/README.md

 A ReactJS based container application is provided as a part of this solution.
 This application intercepts messages from the websocket server that was setup in the previous steps of this exercise.
 Based on the contextual recommendations received from the websocket server, this application dynamically invokes different micro-frontends to  provide the right experience to the user at the right point in time.
 The application therefore needs to be configured such that it is aware of the websocket server endpoint and also the three micro-frontends that are running in a different application context.

 This container application is build using ReactJS and hosted on EC2 server running on port 3000.
 There is one  application load balancer (ALB) provisioned to reach out to this container application.
 The micro-frontends is to be deployed using the following [CloudFormation script](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/ux-microfrontend-deploy-home-container.yml).
 Run this CloudFormation script from the console or AWS CLI, as done in the previous steps.
+IMPORTANT NOTE: This cloudformation script has a hardcoded AMI-ID specific to the BOM region.
+It may be noted that EC2 AMIs are specific to a region, and needs to be swapped out with a suitable AMI ID if you are running the cloudformation script from a different region.
+Specifically, change the "ImageId" attribute in the cloudformation script.

 Once the CloudFormation execution is completed successfully it should create an application load balancer (ALB).
 Please refer to this [link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to familiarize yourself on ALB is required.
 If the CloudFormation script was run from the AWS console, you can navigate to CloudFormation > Stacks > (Selcted Stack).
 Click on the "Outputs" tab of the selected stack and look for the Application Load Balancer (ALB) that was created as a part of execution.
 Please note that CloudFormation stacks are region specific and you stick to the same region.
 Alternatively, you can extract the ALB output using [AWS CLI commands](https://aws.amazon.com/cli/).